zopefoundation/meta/config/README.rst

 additional-install
   Additional lines to be executed during the install dependencies step when running the tests on GitHub Actions.
 This option has to be a list of strings.

+test-commands
+  Replacement for the test command in ``tests.yml``.
+  This option has to be a list of strings.

 AppVeyor options